estatewatch/estatewatch.github.io/content/limboestates/agargrove.md

 It also explains that only 216 replacement social rented homes will replace the 249 being demolished (para 3.10).

+In August 2023, it was reported that new build homes on the first phase have been [plagued by a series of major build defects](https://www.camdennewjournal.co.uk/article/flagship-modern-housing-development-in-need-or-urgent-repairs-tenants-say).

 In January 2025, it was [reported](https://www.architectsjournal.co.uk/buildings/housing-quality-up-bills-down-hawkinsbrown-and-mae-regenerate-camden-estate) that works on the final phase of the scheme (refurbishment of Lulworth House - the retained tower block) had been halted due to design issues stemming from changes to the Building Regulations and isn’t expected to finish until 2030.

 ---